Errahum/Errahum/README.md

 **`Project creator and developer`**

-I study machine learning and create applications.
+Studying machine learning and create applications.

+I work as a freelancer, please contact me if you are interested. mail@herahum.com

 #
 ### 🧠 My knowledges